Rabid bat found in Olympia bedroom by couple

 Featherstone said her cat, Meowly, likely killed the bat.

-She thinks she and her husband will be ok since they never came in physical contact with the bat thanks to their cat’s actions.
+She thinks she and her husband will be OK because they never came in physical contact with the bat thanks to their cat’s actions.

 “Who knows what would have happened,” said Featherstone, “Good for the cat, she’s the hero.”